Borito/RoyalCommands/README.markdown

 ### Bleeding Edge Builds

-Changes pushed to GitHub will be auto-compiled on [Jenkins](http://royalcraftci.no-ip.org:8080).
+Changes pushed to GitHub will be auto-compiled on [Jenkins](http://royalcraftci.no-ip.org).

+### About the developer

+My name is Kyle Clemens.
+I run a cracked [Minecraft server](http://royalcraf.tk) at royalcraf.tk, write (currently) two different plugins: RoyalCommands and RoyalMisc.
+RoyalMisc is only available on RoyalCraft.

+I currently attend school and hope to continue learning Java to better this plugin.